exonum/exonum-doc/src/advanced/time.md

 ## Proof of Correctness

-Let `T` denote the list of current validators’ timestamps sorted in the decreasing order, as specified in step 5 of the algorithm above.
+Let `T` denote the list of current validators timestamps sorted in the decreasing order, as specified in step 5 of the algorithm above.
-It is clear that in a system with no more than `f` Byzantine nodes, any time from `T` with the (1-based) index in the `[f + 1, 2f + 1]` interval is:
+It is clear that in a system with no more than `f` Byzantine nodes, any time from `T` with the (1-based) index in the `[f + 1, 2f + 1]` interval
+is:

 - The time of an honest node, or
 - The time between the timestamps of two honest nodes.
 Therefore, such a time can be considered reliable.

 For practical reasons, we always choose the timestamp with index `f + 1`, since this value is reliable and, at the same time, the most recent one.